The human body: The ninth wonder of the world

 The most common form of joint disease and affects in particular, women that are going through the menopause.
 It is hard enough to accept that your body is changing hormonally and now you have to face pain and swelling from degenerating joints and loss of joint function.
 Massage manipulation and exercise can help lessen the pain of Osteoarthritis.
 It may not be curable but it can be managed; ‘the change can be good’.

 Adolescence has its issues too!
 Degenerative diseases are not always a result of getting older even more reason to remember the importance of the skeletal system.
 Scoliosis is a condition which sees the spine curve from side to side.
 Signs may include uneven hips, slow nervous reactions and protruding ribs or shoulder blades.
-There is no clear cause for scoliosis but there is plenty that can be done to live with it and limit its effects.
+There is no clear cause for scoliosis but there is plenty that a chiropractor can do to alleviate pain and limit its effects.

 It is inevitable that we should touch on the ‘stress’ word.
 Think about it, when you are feeling low you look down; you walk along with hunched shoulders and are as tight as a coiled spring.
 That tightness and tension can lead to postural problems.
 The spine is also now feeling stressed, bent over and not being able to stand tall because of how you are feeling.
 Many find it hard to adopt the right posture and some don’t even know they are standing or sitting in a way that is detrimental to them.
 Not only does this feel uncomfortable but it can look awkward to anyone that is looking at you.
 Slouched shoulder, hunched back…sounds painful too!
 Correcting yourself without the right guidance can be equally as harmful.